 Manufacturer: Cristalleries et Verreries de Vianne, Vianne, France.

-Other versions: The Cristalleries et Verreries de Vianne company produced many lamps such as this Cristal d’Albret table lamp.
+Other versions: This Cristal d’Albret table lamp exists in all probability in several versions.
+The Cristalleries et Verreries de Vianne company produced many lamps in the style of this table lamp.

 Cristal d’Albret is the name Cristalleries et Verreries de Vianne used for it’s lighting fixtures and paperweights for a couple of decades since 1968.